-January is one of the times during the year that just about every Amazon FBA seller has to file sales tax returns.
+January is one of the times during the year that just about everyone has to deal with Amazon FBA sales tax returns.
 Depending on the volume your business does, you may be required to file more often than annually, but almost everyone will have at least one sales tax return to do in January.
-In today’s post, I’m going to share some tips on how to best manage your sales tax as you are going through the process.
+In today’s post, I’m going to share some tips on how to best manage your sales tax on Amazon as you are going through the process.

 The first step once you are setup with collecting sales tax is to make sure you know the due dates for each of the states that you are filing in.
 These due dates can easily be found via google by searching “STATE NAME sales tax return due date” or via the applicable state’s website.
 Each state has different requirements, and some differ depend on your filing frequency, so it’s important to make sure you check these to make sure you are compliant.
 I recommend setting up calendar reminders so these deadlines don’t accidentally pass you by.

 The next step is to actually remit payment to the states for the sales tax that you have collected.
 There are 2 main options when it comes to gathering the information needed to file sale tax returns and remitting payment to the states.
 You can do it yourself manually using Amazon’s reports, or you can use a service such as TaxJar to help automate the process.
 If you prefer to go through the process yourself, I did a full blog post with the step-by-step instructions on how to run the necessary reports.
 You can read the step by step post to walk you through the necessary amazon reports HERE.

 The other option is to use a service like TaxJar to simplify the process.
 This service will generate all of the info you need to file your sales tax returns in each state, and in some cases it can automatically file the sales tax returns for you as well.
 I am finishing up this year using the method I linked to in the blog post above, but for 2017 I am planning on switching over to using TaxJar.

 Either option will work just fine, just make sure that you are taking care of your sales tax using whichever method works better for you.